Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Constant-Depth Gates from SPT-Stacking

-We begin by considering a single quantum double, as shown in Fig.~\ref{fig:Prism}.
-The code-space is obtained as follows: each of the three edges labeled by $i\in\{1,2,3\}$ is a gapped boundary condition of $D(G)$, which mathematically is specified by $(K_i,\gamma_i)$ for $K_i\subseteq G$ a subgroup and $\gamma_i\in H^2(K_i,U(1))$ a group 2-cocycle, up to conjugacy~\cite{Ostrikmodule,Davydov2009ModularIF,davydov2017lagrangian,Natale2017}.
-See e.g.~\cite{Beigi:2010htr,delaFuente:2023whm,GaiSchaferNamekiWarman} for maps from the mathematical characterization $(K_i,\gamma_i)$ to the physical description in terms of condensed anyons.
+We consider the quantum double $D(G)$ for a finite group $G$, as shown in Fig.~\ref{fig:Prism}.
+The code-space is obtained as follows: each of the three edges labeled by $i\in\{1,2,3\}$ is a gapped boundary condition of $D(G)$, which mathematically is specified by $(K_i,\varphi_i)$ for $K_i\subseteq G$ a subgroup and $\varphi_i\in H^2(K_i,U(1))$ a group 2-cocycle, up to conjugacy~\cite{Ostrikmodule,Davydov2009ModularIF,davydov2017lagrangian,Natale2017}.
+See e.g.~\cite{Beigi:2010htr,delaFuente:2023whm,Gai:2026hjk} for maps from the mathematical characterization $(K_i,\varphi_i)$ to the physical description in terms of condensed anyons.
 Each gapped boundary is specified by a Lagrangian algebra, which describes a maximal set of anyons that can be simultaneously consistently condensed \be \cL_i = \bigoplus_{a} n_a \,a \,, \ee where $n_a$ are non-negative integers and $a$ are the anyons, which are representations of the quantum double $D(G)$.
 In particular, the anyons in a given Lagrangian algebra need to be mutually local.